+Payment Information

-Payment Information Orthodontic treatment often takes more than a year to complete.
-Orthodontia treatment that began before your child is enrolled in this plan will be prorated.
-4 If orthodontic treatment started while your child is enrolled, but enrollment stops during treatment, we only cover the service done while you child is enrolled.
-If you stop treatment before it is complete, your plan will not pay for any services if your child restarts treatment later.
-Your plan will pay your orthodontist each month for the length of the treatment, but only if the treatment is medically necessary.
+- Orthodontia treatment that began before your child is enrolled in this plan will be prorated. - If orthodontic treatment started while your child is enrolled, but enrollment stops during treatment, we only cover the service done while you child is enrolled. - If you stop treatment before it is complete, your plan will not pay for any services if your child restarts treatment later. - Your plan will pay your orthodontist each month for the length of the treatment, but only if the treatment is medically necessary.